 We are required to be independent of Britton-Hecla School District 45-4 and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
-Our audit does not provide a legal determination of the School District's compliance with the compliance requirements referred to above.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for the major federal program.
+Our audit does not provide a legal determination of Britton-Hecla School District 45-4's compliance with the compliance requirements referred to above.